Hobbs, Texas

 Hobbs is an unincorporated community in west Fisher County, Texas, United States.
 It is located at the intersection of Farm to Market Roads 611 and 1614, about 20 mi east of Snyder.
 It lies within the physiographic region known as the Rolling Plains in the valley of the Clear Fork Brazos River.

 History

 A number of homesteaders moved into the area to form the nucleus of a community in the mid-1880s.
-A post office was opened May 26, 1888, and residents chose the name Hobbs for Vachel Hobbs Anderson, a local settler.
+A post office was opened on May 26, 1888, and residents chose the name Hobbs for Vachel Hobbs Anderson, a local settler.
 Unfortunately, the post office was discontinued February 15, 1910.
 By 1914, the community had a general store, telephone service, and a population of 45.
 Hobbs received electricity in 1939, and in 1940, the community had three businesses, a school, a Baptist church, a number of scattered dwellings, and a population of 70.
 The Hobbs Co-op Cotton Gin was organized in the 1940s.
 From 1970 through 2000, the population of the community remained steady at an estimated 91.